helios-yamet/Fitness-Station/README.md

 - order_line_items: This includes details of each product the user orders, the details of each product are linked to the products section.

 3.
-products: This includes all the information related to each product, including the product item price, SKU, image, name, descriptions, category.
+Products: This includes all the information related to each product, including the product item price, SKU, image, name, descriptions, category.
 Products can only be added by a Superuser/Authenticated user.

-category: Linking to the category field in the products section, the Category model simply holds the categories which are chosen in the product model.
+The product category linking to the category field in the products section, the Category model simply holds the categories which are chosen in the product model.
 These categories are pre-set and can only be modified or added to by a Superuser/Authenticated user.

 4.
-Checkout:
-This section takes in the user personal, billing and card details.
-User does have the option save the billing details near to their profile
+Checkout: This section takes in the user personal, billing and card details.
+User does have the option save the billing details near to their profile.
+Stripe is the cornerstone of processing secure payments for products.

 5.
 Contact: This section is non-relational to the rest of the database, and it holds details of the blog posts including the blog title, author, status, image, image_url and the post itself.
 The blog can only be added by a Superuser/Authenticated user.